 The way your annual registration fee is paid depends on your employment context.

-Employed by Local Authority/ies (including supply)
+Employed by Local Authority/ies (including supply) or College(s)

 Your employer deducts the registration fee from your salary (Deduction at Source).
 This will show in your March or April payslip.